 One day I was hanging out with some of the other guys on the team, all of them big stars with multiple awards and their fair share of direct mention in the local newspaper.
 We weren't doing anything important, just hanging out and throwing around a football.
 Another student happened by, watched for awhile, and asked if he could join in.
 I told him it would be no problem, but it turned out it was.

-You see, the student suffered from some severe learning diabilities.
+You see, the student suffered from some severe learning disabilities.
 At seventeen he was already a big guy, just shy of six foot and 185 pounds of mostly flab.
 His left arm was also half the size of his right arm and never hung straight.
 He had the emotional level, perceptive abilities, and communication level of a ten year-old, maybe eleven.
 He was everything Shay in the story is, and more.
-There was one big difference between the two, Shay was suffering from a terminal illness of some kind that the other kids apparently knew about and understood, the guy I knew had been the same his whole life and is still the same today.
+There was one big difference between the two, Shay was suffering from a terminal illness of some kind that the other kids apparently knew about and understood, the guy I knew had been the same his whole life and unless there has been some huge medical advance I am unaware of, is no doubt still the same today.

 Like I said, I'm stupid.
 I treated him with respect, courtesy, and the same level of patience as I treated everyone else.
 I helped him with his homework, helped when he got lost on our tiny high school campus, cleaned him up when he accidently messed himself in the restroom, and so on.
 I befriended him when no one else would.
 So naturally, when he asked to join us in tossing around a football I readily agreed.